serene-solidarity/emblems/README.md

 The cannon placed in front of the lion is reminiscent of a mercantile slave ship's cannons!
 This cannon is pointed at the face of drivers coming upto the bend to "warn" them of their inferior position and to submit to their master - the crown of England.

 Prior to the British Empire's conquest of Canada the city of Kitchener was called Berlin.
-It hosted the erstwhile German Empire's emblems with the bust of Kaiser Wilhelm I displayed in what is now called Victoria Park as shown in the picture below.
+It hosted the erstwhile German Empire's emblems with the bust of Kaiser Wilhelm the First, displayed in what is now called Victoria Park as shown in the picture below.

 ![Kaiser Wilhelm I](https://i.cbc.ca/1.2743092.1408642933!/fileImage/httpImage/image.jpg_gen/derivatives/original_1180/kaiser-s-bust.jpg)